 On 6 March 2006, Resthaven’s Murray Bridge and Hills Community Services Manager and Service Development Coordinator showcased the innovative Retirement Villages Pilot program at the Tri-State Aged Care Conference in Mildura.

 Resthaven continued to build trust with the Indigenous community through partnerships with the Uniting Aboriginal Islander Christian Congress and local health services.
-Resthaven Murray Bridge Community Services undertook a new venture, forging relationships with Aboriginal elders in Ngarrindjeri towns Kalparrin, Meningie, Murray Bridge and Raukkan.
+Resthaven Murray Bridge and Hills Community Services undertook a new venture, forging relationships with Aboriginal elders in Ngarrindjeri towns Kalparrin, Meningie, Murray Bridge and Raukkan.

 In late 2006, Resthaven Murray Bridge and Hills Community Services received a grant from funds raised by the local community as part of the ‘Let’s Make It Happen’ program.
 The money was used to purchase equipment for the leisure and lifestyle program.